 Blackjack Soft Hand 18

-Many players, even the ones who have been playing for years, underestimate the importance of getting familiar with all of the terms in blackjack.
-Some of them don’t even know that the phrase soft hands exists, what is left for its meaning and deeper understanding.
+Many players, even those who have been playing for years, underestimate the importance of becoming familiar with all the terms in blackjack.
+Some do not even realise that the phrase ‘soft hands’ exists, let alone understand its meaning in depth.

-If players aim to leave the casino as winners, they need to devote a considerable amount of time to have a look at every possible hand they can get and how to proceed in a particular situation.
+If players aim to leave the casino as winners, they need to devote a considerable amount of time to examining every possible hand they may receive and how to proceed in each particular situation.

-Players can form soft hands in several ways and as already mentioned some of them won’t even realise they have such a combination.
-It is crucial for players who want to master the game to try and acquire as much knowledge as possible.
+Players can form soft hands in several ways, and, as already mentioned, some of them will not even realise they have such a combination.
+It is crucial for anyone who wants to master the game to acquire as much knowledge as possible.

-In this chapter, we will focus on one particular occasion when players have soft 18.
-The reason why is that if gamblers want to make the best choice every time, they need to be aware of all the possible hands they can get.
+In this chapter, we will focus on one particular situation – when players have soft 18.
+The reason is that, if gamblers want to make the best choice every time, they need to be aware of all the possible hands they can receive.

 Additionally, they need to follow a reliable strategy and know it by heart so that they can apply it whenever needed.
-It is true that if players want to master blackjack they need to put a lot of time and effort.
-In the end, they will certainly be glad of what they have achieved as the game really pays off in the long run.
+It is true that, if players want to master blackjack, they need to invest a lot of time and effort.
+In the end, they will certainly be pleased with what they have achieved, as the game really pays off in the long run.

 Soft 18 Basic Strategy Chart for Multi-Deck Games and Single-Deck H17 Games